Redkite and Coles Dare to Dream Scholarship

 Please make sure to read all of the questions carefully and refer to the FAQs for more information.

-Ready to apply?
+Keen to apply in 2024?
 That’s great!

 Frequently asked questions